DBMI/DECS-Office-AddIns/DECS Excel Add-Ins/README.md

 * Format a page of results with bold & centered header, NULLs grayed out, etc.
 * Copy the formatting from one sheet onto the next sheet(s).
 * Convert dates from [MUMPS](https://en.wikipedia.org/wiki/MUMPS) to Excel standard.
+* Convert dates to text format for easier import into R.
 * Highlight blocks of data.
 * Generate unique, scrambled identifiers from patient or user data.
 * Dither dates/times to deidentify patients.